The Celebration Tour: Hospitalization and postponement

 On June 24, 2023, Madonna was rushed to the hospital; she was admitted to a several-day stay at an intensive care unit due to a "serious bacterial infection".
 Her manager Guy Oseary took to Instagram to release a statement, writing: "[Madonna's] health is improving, however she is still under medical care [...]
 [She] will need to pause all commitments, which includes the tour".
 Live Nation confirmed that the first leg of the tour, planned to kick off July 15 in Vancouver, would be postponed.

 In late July 2023, Madonna expressed her gratitude for her fans, team, and family: "Thank you for your positive energy, prayers and words of healing and encouragement [...]
 My focus now is on my health and getting stronger and I assure you, I’ll be back with you as soon as I can!", read a social media post.
 She also said that the plan was to reschedule the North American dates.
 In a Pollstar article, manager Guy Oseary commented that, since the tour was about "celebrating" Madonna's career and life, it was "perfect that it aligned already with celebrating her 40 years and then something like this happens".
 He also stated that the health mishap wouldn't necessarily change the run of the show but, "just [bring] more emotion to it" and became more of a "meaningful blessing" after what Madonna endured and came back from.

 On August 15, 2023, the rescheduled dates were announced.
 The Celebration Tour officially began in London on October 14, 2023, and wrapped up with a "historic" free concert in Rio de Janeiro's Copacabana Beach on May 4, 2024.
 To commemorate the London concerts, the royal family's flagmakers, Flying Colours, made a Royal Standard flag for Madonna's honor.
 Set to fly at full mast the days of the concerts, the red and gold flag showed an image taken from her third album True Blue (1986).
 Chris Taylor from Flying Colours commented: "[Madonna] is true pop royalty.
 We've been manufacturing flags for the Royal Family for over 20 years, but we've never made a flag quite like this".

 Rehearsals

 Rehearsals began in early April 2023.
-By June, before Madonna's time in the hospital, sessions were taking place at Uniondale's Nassau Coliseum.
+In preparation for the tour, in June 2023, Madonna collaborated on two singles; "Popular" with The Weeknd and Playboi Carti, and "Vulgar" with Sam Smith..
+By this same month, before Madonna's time in the hospital, sessions were taking place at Uniondale's Nassau Coliseum.
 Rehearsals resumed at the same venue in mid-August, after Madonna was discharged from the hospital.
 In October, the week before opening night, it was reported that the troupe had moved to the AO Arena in Manchester for the final dress rehearsals.
 According to GQ magazine, rehearsals went on for six weeks after Madonna's return to the hospital.
 Stufish Entertainment stage director and architech Ric Lipson recalled that, "Madonna rehearses unlike most artists [...]
 Other[s], their dancers go and build the show somewhere and they come in a few weeks later".